sunkavallivijay/springlearningsummary/kafka.md

 Use describe to see metadata of a topic

-Producer :
+Producer : (KafkaProducer)

 Config: (ProducerConfig)
-bootstrap.server
+- bootstrap.server
-Key.serializer
+- Key.serializer
-Value.serializer
+- Value.serializer

-KafkaProducer
 ProducerRecords class sends data to kafka
 Message goes as value
-Key is optional and just provides extra info if required in future
+Key is optional and just provides extra info if required in future as well used in allocation of data to partitions

 Microbatching:
-Send small batched data to kafka (RecordBatch class) Kafka uses buffer to handle received message
+Kafka uses buffer to handle received message RecordBatch class used

 Consumer :
 Configuration same as producer
 KafkaConsumer class
-Any number of topics can be subscribed by a consumer Subscribe vs Assign
+Any number of topics can be subscribed by a consumer

+Subscribe vs Assign:
 Subscribe works at topic level, assign is more advance with functionality to subscribe for a particular partition

+poll() method:
-poll() method polls for data.
+- polls for data.
 It must be called in an infinite loop.
-Poll and kafka consumption is single threaded
+- Poll and kafka consumption using poll is single threaded
-Poll uses fetcher, metadata, subscriptionstate and consumer coordinator to achieve it's goal
+- Poll uses fetcher, metadata, subscriptionstate and consumer coordinator to achieve it's goal